RolivhuwaMuzila/STUDENT-SORTER/README.md

 ---

 ## 📝 **Description**
-The **STUDENT-SORTER** program reads student records from a file, sorts them by grade in ascending order, and writes the sorted records to a new file.
-This helps to quickly organize student data in a readable format.
+The **STUDENT-SORTER** program is designed to read student records from a file, sort them by grade in ascending order, and save the sorted records to a new file.
+This program allows for the efficient organization of student data in a clear, sorted format.

 ---

 ## 📂 **File Details**
 - **Input File**: `students.txt`
-  - A text file containing student names and their corresponding grades.
+  - Contains student names and their corresponding grades.
 - **Output File**: `sorted_students.txt`
-  - A text file where the student records are sorted by grade in ascending order.
+  - Stores the student records sorted by grade in ascending order.

 ---

 ## 🔍 **Program Overview**
-The COBOL program does the following:
+This COBOL program performs the following steps:
-- Opens the input file (`students.txt`) to read the student data.
+- Opens the input file (`students.txt`) to read student data.
-- Sorts the records by the student's grade.
+- Sorts the student records by their grade.
-- Saves the sorted records to `sorted_students.txt`.
+- Writes the sorted records to `sorted_students.txt`.
-- Closes both files after the process is completed.
+- Closes both the input and output files after the operation is complete.

 ---